-- application/json
+- 1) application/json

-- text/xml
+- 2) text/xml

-- text/csv
+- 3) text/csv

-- text/html
+- 4) text/html

-- text/plain
+- 5) text/plain

-This primitive is useful when messages of one of the above formats is sent as a raw TCP/UDP payloads.
+This primitive is useful when messages of one of the above formats are sent as a raw TCP/UDP payloads.
 By identifying the appropriate content type in the rule the user can help DMo invoke the appropriate parser for the payload.

-The default mime type for raw TCP/UDP payloads is 'text/plain'.
+Note The default mime type for raw TCP/UDP payloads is 'text/plain'.